AnaCenteno-DA/data-science-job-market-analysis.md/01_ETL_Process__IT_job_posting_dataset.md

 # ETL Process

+## Introduction to the ETL Process
+ETL (Extract, Transform, Load) is the process of collecting raw data, cleaning and structuring it, and then loading it into a system for analysis.
+It ensures data quality and enables the creation of accurate and meaningful visualizations.

 ## Etapes

 The ETL process (Extract, Transform, Load) is fundamental in data management and consists of three main stages: